google/ExoPlayer/guide-v1.md

 exclude_from_menu: true
 ---

-{% include infobox.html content="This guide is for ExoPlayer 1.x, which is now deprecated." %}
+{% include infobox.html content="This guide is for ExoPlayer 1.x, which is now deprecated.
+The latest developer guide can be found [here](guide.html)" %}

 <div id="table-of-contents">
 <div id="table-of-contents-header">Contents</div>